taidaesal/vulkano_tutorial/docs/section_10.md

 #### Change our VP Buffer

 So far all our uniforms have been created using `CpuBufferPool`.
-This is because all our uniforms have been updated every frame so we want something that supports freqent updates.
+This is because all our uniforms have been updated every frame so we want something that supports frequent updates.
 However, now that we've turned our MVP structure into a VP one, we have a situation where one of our uniform inputs *won't* need to be updated.
 Our view and projection matrices will only need to be updated when the screen is resized.

 Replace the existing mvp_buffer declaration with the following code.
 Also remember to add it into our swapchain recreation logic.
 ```rust